Riverscapes/gcd/docs/Download/about.md

 ## Other Notes

-Note that currently GCD projects from 6 and 7 are incompatabile. i.e. projects created in GCD 6 cannot be opened in GCD 7 and vice versa.
+Note that currently GCD projects from 6 and 7 are incompatible. i.e. projects created in GCD 6 cannot be opened in GCD 7 and vice versa.

 ## Running Both Versions
 The GCD Standalone and AddIn are independent of each other and installed in separate locations on your machine.
 Their only shared resource is the FIS Library, and they are able to both access the same `*.gcd` project simultaneously.
 It is not necessary or required that the Standalone and AddIn are both concurrent versions.
 For more information, see [here](https://github.com/Riverscapes/gcd/issues/196).